-Form I-914, Supplement A, may be filed concurrently with the principal applicant's initial Form I-914 or at any time thereafter.
-However, any Form I-914, Supplement A, submitted subsequently must have the appropriate boxes checked in Part A., and must be accompanied by a copy of the principal applicant's Form I-914.
+Form I-914, Supplement A, may be filed concurrently with the principal applicant's initial Form I-914, while the principal applicant's Form I-914 is pending, or at any time while the principal is in T nonimmigrant status.
+However, any Form I-914, Supplement A, submitted subsequently must have the appropriate boxes selected in Part 1., and must be accompanied by a copy of the principal applicant's Form I-914.
 Evidence submitted with the original application, however, need not be resubmitted.

-This form is divided into Parts A. - G. The following information should help you fill out the form.
+This form is divided into Parts 1. - 9.
+The following information should help you fill out the form.

-Part A. Family Member Relationship to You (the principal)
+Part 1.
+Family Member Relationship to You (the principal)

-Check the appropriate box if you are filing for your spouse, child(ren), parent(s), or sibling(s) based on your age.
-This part can be left blank if you are only applying for your derivative's adult or minor child (see Part B.).
+Select the appropriate box if you are filing for your spouse, child(ren), parent(s), or sibling(s) based on your age.
+Leave this field blank if you are only applying for your derivative's adult or minor child (see Part 2.).

-Part B. Family Member Relationship to Your Derivative
+Part 2.
+Family Member Relationship to Your Derivative

-Check the box if you are filing for the adult or minor child of your derivative (your grandchild, your spouse's child, your niece or nephew, or your sibling) who faces a present danger of retaliation as a result of your escape from the severe form of trafficking in persons or your cooperation with law enforcement.
+Select the box if you are filing for the adult or minor child of your derivative (your grandchild, your spouse's child, your niece or nephew, or your sibling) who faces a present danger of retaliation as a result of your escape from the severe form of trafficking in persons or your cooperation with law enforcement.